Skip to main content

 info

 This section applies only to Astro Hybrid users.
-To see whether you're an Astro Hybrid user, open your Organization in the Cloud UI and go to Settings > General.
+To see whether you're an Astro Hybrid user, open your Organization in the Astro UI and go to Settings > General.
 Your Astro product type is listed under Product Type.

 A Deployment on Astro Hybrid that uses the Kubernetes executor runs worker Pods on a single default worker queue.
-You can change the type of worker that this queue uses from the Cloud UI.
+You can change the type of worker that this queue uses from the Astro UI.

 2. Click the Worker Queues tab and then click Edit to edit the default worker queue.